Cover

 Although antihistamines are available over the counter, it is important that you check with your doctor or pharmacist before taking them, as there can be interactions with HIV drugs.

 A rash can also occur as a reaction from exposure to the sun, and will normally resolve.
-Any rash that makes you feel sick may not be a side effect but a symptom of an underlying disease (such as scabies).
+Any rash that makes you feel sick might not be a side effect but a symptom of an underlying disease (such as scabies).

 Nevirapine rash with liver toxicity